Michelson Found Animals’ Fourth Annual Saving Pets Challenge Raises $1.5 Million for At-Risk Shelter Animals Across the Country

 Join the conversation! #FoundAnimals

-CrowdRise is the world’s largest and fastest growing online platform dedicated exclusively to charitable fundraising.
-CrowdRise is used by millions of individuals, tens of thousands of charities, hundreds of companies and many of the most famous artists and athletes in the world to creatively leverage their resources and networks to unlock the power of the crowd to support positive social missions and create massive impact.
+CrowdRise is the world’s largest crowdfunding platform dedicated exclusively to charitable fundraising.
+Used by millions of individuals, tens of thousands of charities, hundreds of companies and many of the most famous artists and athletes in the world, CrowdRise enables people to creatively leverage their resources and networks to unlock the power of the crowd to support positive social missions and create massive impact.

-Founded by actor Edward Norton, film producer Shauna Robertson and Robert and Jeffrey Wolfe, CrowdRise has conceived, implemented and powered campaigns that have raised hundreds of millions dollars to date.
+Founded by actor Edward Norton, film producer Shauna Robertson and Robert and Jeffrey Wolfe, CrowdRise has conceived, implemented and powered campaigns that have raised hundreds of millions of dollars to date.
 For more information visit www.CrowdRise.com.
 In January 2017, CrowdRise merged with GoFundMe to offer both people and organizations the best fundraising tools for any cause they care passionately about.